OfficeDev/open-xml-docs/docs/how-to-delete-all-the-comments-by-an-author-from-all-the-slides-in-a-presentatio.md

 ms.topic: conceptual
 ms.date: 11/01/2017
 ---
-# How to: Delete all the comments by an author from all the slides in a presentation (Open XML SDK)
+# Delete all the comments by an author from all the slides in a presentation

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to delete all of the comments by a specific author in a